The Über Sausage Birth

 As for the future?
 We have a few ideas up our sleeves...
 Stay in touch to find out what's next!

-Henry partnered with the founders to open The Uber Sausage while running a sports and entertainment business.
+Henry co-founded The Uber Sausage while running a sports and entertainment business.
 Already successful in his own right, he craved a new challenge and carried a penchant for interesting foods, culinary tradition and high-energy business.
 When given the opportunity to develop a new restaurant concept with friends, he jumped in feet first.